Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Want more DIY?
 Add a cozy Christmas scent to the air with homemade Christmas potpourri.
 P.S.
 Don’t miss these gingerbread and gingersnap recipe ideas.

-Storing Cinnamon Ornaments with Applesauce
+Storing Cinnamon Ornaments With Applesauce

 I recommend placing these gems in sandwich baggies when you’re putting away decorations, especially if they’re decorated.
 They will keep at room temperature and can be displayed every year during the holiday season.